Will ask Karnataka to stop work on Alamaty dam till Maha completes its study: Fadnavis | Law-Order

 - India

-Maharashtra Deputy Chief Minister Devendra Fadnavis on Wednesday said the state will ask Karnataka to stop the work of the raising of the height of Alamaty dam on the Krishna river till an ongoing study to assess its flood impact in Sangli and Kolhapur is completed.
+Maharashtra Deputy Chief Minister Devendra Fadnavis has said the state will ask Karnataka to stop the work of raising the height of Alamaty dam on the Krishna river till an ongoing study to assess its flood impact in Sangli and Kolhapur is completed.

+Replying to a question in the state Assembly on Wednesday, Fadnavis said if the Karnataka government does not heed Maharashtra’s request, it will approach the Supreme Court.

+The two states are already locked in a border dispute and the matter is pending before the Supreme Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)